juergenweb/JkImagePlaceholder/README.md

 `setShadowColor('#990000')`

-If you want to disable the shadow, do not add a HEX code inside the parenthesis.
+If you want to disable the shadow, do not add a hexadecimal code inside the parenthesis.

 `setShadowColor()`